Death of Jeffrey Epstein: Reaction

-A few hours after Epstein's death was announced, President Donald Trump responded by retweeting a post related to the "Clinton body count", a conspiracy theory purporting to link Epstein's death to the former president, Bill Clinton, and the former secretary of state, Hillary Clinton.
+The first time the public knew about Epstein's death was in the form of a 4chan post, where the poster speculated Epstein was switched out, made thirty-eight minutes before the first mainstream news articles were published about it.
+The IP address associated with the poster was subpoenaed by the Department of Justice.
+A few hours after Epstein's death was announced, President Donald Trump responded by retweeting a post related to the "Clinton body count", a conspiracy theory purporting to link Epstein's death to former president Bill Clinton and his wife, the former secretary of state Hillary Clinton.
 At a speech in Pennsylvania three days later, Trump told reporters he wanted "a full investigation".
 Attorney General William Barr said he was "appalled" by Epstein's death in federal custody and that it "raises serious questions that must be answered".
 He ordered an investigation by the Justice Department's Inspector General in addition to the FBI investigation.
 Senator Ben Sasse, chairman of the United States Senate Judiciary oversight subcommittee, later wrote Barr a letter saying, "The Department of Justice failed."
 He added, "Given Epstein's previous attempted suicide, he should have been locked in a padded room under unbroken, 24/7, constant surveillance.
 Obviously, heads must roll."
 Representative Matt Gaetz, who sat on the United States House Judiciary Committee, called on chairman Jerry Nadler to prioritize investigating the circumstances around Epstein's death over other probes the committee was carrying out.
 Representative Lois Frankel called for a congressional investigation into Epstein's 2008 plea deal.
 Senators Kirsten Gillibrand and Rick Scott called for an investigation and expressed their dissatisfaction that Epstein's victims would not find closure in a trial.

 I do think there needs to be a full investigation about why he was taken off the suicide watch list; I think it's a strange decision, given that he attempted suicide once already.
 I want to know why he was left in a circumstance where suicide was even possible.